 1. Submit a complete application for admission to Indiana University Bloomington no later than November 1.

-All applicants who meet this deadline will receive consideration for IU Academic Scholarships.
+All applicants who meet this deadline will be considered for IU Academic Scholarships.
 There is no additional application for these scholarships.
 Recipients of an IU Academic Scholarship will be notified in mid-February via email, followed by a letter in the mail.

 2. File your Free Application for Federal Student Aid (FAFSA)

 Many scholarships and other forms of financial aid require students to have a FAFSA on file.
 The FAFSA opens each year on October 1.
 Our priority deadline is April 15, but we recommend completing yours as soon as possible.

 3. Explore additional scholarships by logging in to the Scholarships task in One.IU.